Richmond Times-Dispatch: Tacky Christmas lights tour

-Media General Sale to Berkshire Hathaway
+Media General sale to Berkshire Hathaway

 On May 17, 2012, Media General announced the sale of its newspaper division to BH Media, a subsidiary of Warren Buffett's Berkshire Hathaway company.
 The sale included all of Media General's newspapers except The Tampa Tribune and its associated publications.
 Berkshire Hathaway bought 63 newspapers for $142 million and, as part of the deal, offered Media General a $400 million term loan at 10.5 percent interest that would mature in 2020 and a $45 million revolving line of credit.
 Berkshire Hathaway received a seat on Media General's board of directors and an option to purchase a 19.9% stake in the company.
 The deal closed on June 25, 2012.

-Lee Enterprises Acquisition
+Lee Enterprises acquisition

-Lee Enterprises, acquired the Richmond Times-Dispatch and eight other Virginia newspapers they already manage for Berkshire Hathaway in March 2020 as part of a larger $140 million deal that included 111 publications across 10 states.
-In July 2022 Kelly Till became the first female publisher of the paper.
+Lee Enterprises acquired the Richmond Times-Dispatch and eight other Virginia newspapers they already manage for Berkshire Hathaway in March 2020 as part of a larger $140 million deal that included 111 publications across 10 states.
+In July 2022, Kelly Till became the first female publisher of the paper.
+In September 2024, the newspaper laid off two sports writers.
+More staff were laid off a year later.

 Political associations

 Diane Cantor, the wife of former Republican House Majority Leader Eric Cantor, sat on Media General's Board of Directors from 2005 to 2017.
-This drew some conflict-of-interest allegations because the RTD serves much of the congressman's 7th district, but no evidence surfaced that she was involved in the paper's content.
+This drew some conflict-of-interest allegations because the RTD served much of the then-congressman's 7th district, but no evidence surfaced that she was involved in the paper's content.
 Her association with the paper was noted at the end of Times-Dispatch stories about Rep. Cantor.